yashodharhajare-wq/job-Automation-Project/README.md

 This project is a automation system designed to reduce time, effort, and mental fatigue during job applications.

-for demo click on this link - https://github.com/yashodharhajare-wq/job-Automation-Project/blob/main/project_demo/project_demo.mp4
+for demo click on this link and download video file to watch it - https://github.com/yashodharhajare-wq/job-Automation-Project/tree/main/project_demo

 It combines: